Facts & Stats

 Notice periods in Turkey are determined by an employee’s tenure with the employer as follows:

-Employees who’re terminated unfairly are entitled to a severance package equivalent to one month’s wages for every year worked with the employer.
+Employees who are terminated unfairly are entitled to a severance package equivalent to one month’s wages for every year worked with the employer.

-Probationary periods should be written in contract and should not exceed 2months.
-The probation period may be extended up to 4 months by collective agreement.
+Probationary periods should be written in contract and should not exceed two months.
+The probation period may be extended up to four months by collective agreement.
 Within the probation term the parties are free to terminate the employment agreement without having to observe the notice term and without having to pay compensation.
 The employee’s entitlement to salary and other rights for the days worked are reserved.